IRC4Fun/voiceallbut/README.md

 Voice All But TCL _(for eggdrops)_
 v2.5.1

 VoiceAllBut (VAB) allows you to auto-voice users in VAB-enabled channels, while maintaining a list of those who should not be auto-voiced.
+This is _especially_ helpful in **Help Channels** or **chat channels that utilize moderation (+m)** to _prevent_ or _handle abuse_.
+Unlike
+Services, this eggdrop script allows you to avoid blindly auto-voicing everyone that joins.
+VoiceAllBut will (in addition to allowing you to manually add users to the VAB (Voice All But) list) also automatically add users to it's VAB list upon being de-voiced, kicked, killed by an IRC Operator, or banned from the IRC network.
+This means that abusive users or flooders will not be auto-voiced during a flood or spam attack, nor will users that you have decided to devoice, remove from the channel, or network.
+Voice All But _(the bad guys!)_

 ### Installation:
  1. Download from GitHub and upload to your eggdrop's /scripts/ directory.